Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 With the cloud-based Microsoft Speech Service, you can develop applications using REST API to convert spoken audio to text.

 To use Speech API REST end points, the steps are as follows:
-1. Authenticate and get a JSON Web Token (JWT) from the token service of Cognitive Services.
-For that you need first to subscribe to Microsoft Cognitive Services.
+1. Subscribe to Microsoft Speech API to get a subscription key.
+Then use the subscription key to get an authorization token from the token service of Cognitive Services.
 2. Set the proper request header and send the request to the appropriate Microsoft Speech API REST end point.
 3. Parse the response to get your transcribed text.

 ## Prerequisites

 ### Subscribe to Speech API and get a free trial subscription key
-To access the REST end point, you must first subscribe to Speech API, which is part of Microsoft Cognitive Services (previously Project Oxford).
-After subscribing, you will have the necessary subscription keys that are needed in the following operations.
-Both the primary and secondary keys can be used.
+To access the REST end point, you must first subscribe to Speech API, which is part of Microsoft Cognitive Services on Azure(previously Project Oxford).
+After subscribing, you will have the necessary subscription keys that are needed in the following operations: Both the primary and secondary keys can be used.
 For subscription and key management details, see [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).

 ### Precorded audio file
 In this example, we use a recorded audio file to illustrate the usage of the REST API.
-Please record a short audio file of you saying something short (e.g.: *"What is the weather like today?"* or *"Find funny movies to watch."*).
+Record a short audio file of you saying something short (for example: *"What is the weather like today?"* or *"Find funny movies to watch."*).
 The Microsoft Speech API also supports external microphone input.

 > [!NOTE]
-> The example requires that audio is recorded as wav file with **PCM single channel (mono), 16000 Hz**.
+> The example requires that audio is recorded as wav file with **PCM single channel (mono), 16 KHz**.

 ## Get authorization token
 To access the REST endpoint, you need a valid authorization token.
 To get this token, you must first obtain a subscription key from the Speech API, as described [here](GetStartedREST##Prerequisites).
-Then you sends a POST request to the token service with the subscription key, and receives in the response the access token back as a JSON Web Token (JWT).
+Then you send a POST request to the token service with the subscription key, and receives in the response the access token back as a JSON Web Token (JWT).

 > [!NOTE]
 > The token has an expiry of 10 minutes.
-Please see the [Authentication](How-to/how-to-authentication.md) page for how to renew the token.
+See the [Authentication](How-to/how-to-authentication.md) page for how to renew the token.

 The token service URI is located here:
 ```
 https://api.cognitive.microsoft.com/sts/v1.0/issueToken
 ```

-The code sample following shows how to get authroization token, after you have obtained the subscription key.
+The code sample next shows how to get authorization token, after you have obtained the subscription key.
 Note to replace *YOUR_SUBSCRIPTION_KEY* with your own subscription key.

 # [Powershell](#tab/Powershell)
 ```Powershell